AllroadDev/AllroadDev/README.md

 I've been learning to code for half a year, after switching careers from 3D-Artist .
 I started with HTML, but have really found a passion for frontend development...

-*   🌍  I'm based in Ukraine
+*   🌍  Currently, I'm based in Ukraine..., but who knows where the fate will take me
 *   ✉️  You can contact me at [al.bezsmertnyi@gmail.com](mailto:al.bezsmertnyi@gmail.com)
 *   🤝  I'm open to collaborating on All possible types of projects to gain new knowledge and experience
 <br>